MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/interview/2016-12-23-mike-keneally-andy-west.markdown

 <p><audio src="{{ site.s3_url }}/interview/mike-keneally-andy-west.mp3" controls preload="none" /></p>

 Or, [download an mp3&nbsp;<i class="non-mwm fa fa-external-link-square"></i>]({{ site.s3_url }}/interview/mike-keneally-andy-west.mp3).
--->

 ## Thank You

-Thanks so much to Julie Cord, co-founder of [Blue Mouth Promotions](http://bluemouthpromotions.com).
+Thanks so much to Julie Cord, co-founder of [Blue Mouth Promotions&nbsp;<i class="non-mwm fa fa-external-link-square" aria-hidden="true"></i>](http://bluemouthpromotions.com).
 BMP is hosting the [2017 NAMM X-JAMM](/link/x-jamm-2017), featuring a slew of great artists performing for 6 hours the Saturday of NAMM in Anaheim.
 Julie works with Mike in all sorts of ways and BMP is a great company worth supporting.
 Check them out.

 ## Interview Transcript